Localization of certain odd-dimensional manifolds with torus actions: A GKM-type theorem in odd dimensions

-\begin{thm}[Orlik-Raymond classification of closed $S^1$-manifolds, \cite{Ra68,OR68}] Let $S^1$ act effectively and smoothly on a closed, connected smooth 3d manifold $M$.
+\begin{thm}[Orlik-Raymond classification of closed 3d $S^1$-manifolds, \cite{Ra68,OR68}] Let $S^1$ act effectively and smoothly on a closed, connected smooth $3$-dimensional manifold $M$.
 Then the orbit invariants

-subject to certain conditions, determine $M$ up to equivariant diffeomorphisms.
-Conversely, any such set of invariants can be realized as a closed 3d manifold with an effective $S^1$-action. \end{thm}
+subject to certain conditions, determine $M$ up to equivariant diffeomorphism. \end{thm}

-The proof of this theorem is by equivariant cutting and pasting, and furthermore inspires one to compute its equivariant cohomology using Mayer-Vietoris sequences and classify equivariantly formal $S^1$-actions on 3d manifolds.
+The proof of this theorem is by equivariant cutting and pasting, and furthermore inspires us to compute the equivariant cohomology using Mayer-Vietoris sequences and classify equivariantly formal $S^1$-actions on $3$-dimensional manifolds.